 Bright Blue, the Institute of Economic Affairs, the Resolution Foundation and others give their views.

 Only a constitutional referendum lock, safeguarded by the Queen, can protect us from the left-wing coalition that could take power in 2020.

-The second in our series of pieces on economic policy after the referendum decision.
+The second piece in our pre-Budget series on how to eliminate the structural deficit.

 Hammond was right to postpone the date by which he aims to achieve a balanced budget.
 But whether or not Tory MPs really have the appetite for one is doubtful.